AhmedAlkh/Tech-blog/README.md

 * []WHEN I am idle on the site for more than a set time
 * []THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

-User - log in and sign up
-When I choose to sign up I must CREATE A USERNAME AND PASSWORD When I choose to sign in I must ENTER MY USERNAME AND PASSWORD

-Post - User can create posts
-post includes  TITLE, CONTENTS, POST CREATORS USERNAME, DATE CREATED

 Comment - User can comment on posts

-Continuation...
-Project needs to be pushed to feature/post-model